Who needs to file a tax return?

 Should you opt to file your return on paper, this will need to be with HMRC by midnight on 31st October following the end of the tax year.
 This is to ensure that HMRC has time to process your return before the 31st January payment due date.
 Should this deadline be missed, late penalties will be issued for late filing and potentially late payment.

 If you submit your tax return late or do not pay your tax bill by the deadline, you will be charged interest and you may have to pay a penalty.
-To ensure you meet the necessary deadlines for filing your return and avoid any unnecessary penalties or interest arising we recommend you do not leave it until last minute.
-There are clearly many benefits in doing so, which we detail here
+To ensure you meet the necessary deadlines for filing your return and avoid any unnecessary penalties or interest, do not leave it until last minute.
+There are clearly many benefits to filing early, which we detail here.

-To provide you with the reassurance that your self-assessment tax return is correct and submitted on time you have the option of using an accountant.
+To provide you with the reassurance that your self-assessment tax return is correct and submitted on time many people opt to use an accountant.

 At TaxAssist Accountants we provide a fixed and competitive price, taking away the hassle of completing this yourself.
 We will calculate your tax liability, file your return and liaise with you on the amounts to be paid and when.